TriEmbed/quercus/README.md

 23. TODO: Need some header pins to conveniently connect a USB to serial dongle.
 "Some" is probably four or five, as RTS must be controllable and possibly DTR too.
 This takes a special dongle. :-(
 24. Provision for Dialog programming sockets?
 25. Make C3 pins accessible via breadboard?
+26. Add a 1-10uF cap from EN to ground for more reliable reset behavior.

 (Tentative decision to stick with USB mini connector for now.
 Micro is a pain to solder: trying to stick to easy hand soldering.
 Micro requires ridiculously fine soldering iron tip, mini could probably be done with the smallest Hakko tip available without too much trouble.)